Venomen/ttfb/README.md

 # ttfb
-go tool for website speed and body search
+tool in golang for website speed and body search